Alluxio/alluxio/docs/index.md

 ([Apache License 2.0](https://github.com/amplab/tachyon/blob/master/LICENSE)) and is deployed at multiple companies.
 It has more than
 [60 contributors](https://github.com/amplab/tachyon/graphs/contributors) from over 20 institutions,
-including Yahoo, Intel, and Redhat.
+including Yahoo, Intel, and Red Hat.
 The project is the storage layer of the Berkeley Data Analytics Stack ([BDAS](https://amplab.cs.berkeley.edu/bdas/)) and also part of the [Fedora distribution](https://fedoraproject.org/wiki/SIGs/bigdata/packaging).